 - change fields' look.

-How to add confirm email address field in WooCommerce checkout?
+Let the user confirm his email address field in the WooCommerce checkout

 If you have the plugin installed and activated, you can go to WooCommerce > Checkout Fields.

-In the billing section, add a new Single Line Field.
-Add a label and click on Add Field button.
+👉🏽In the billing section, add a new Text Field.
+Add a label and click on the Add Field button.

 Next, put the new field below your email address field.
 You can do this with simple drag and drop.